hanyang0721/SKQuotes/README.md

 4. table value function GetTodayTickAM
 5. store procedure sp_GetTicksIn5Min
 6. store procedure sp_GetTicksDaily
+7. store procedure ChkTick

 # How to use
 1. Use the Query.sql to create table, sp, and function needed for later use
 2. Put the stopprocess.ps at desired path
-3. Create a SQL agent job run the program at 8:45
+3. Create a SQL agent job run <b>ChkTick</b> at 8:45
 4. Fill in the login credential